0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Hardware Security/Week 7/Ethan Berei - Hardware Security HW 3; Chapter 8 Discussion Questions.md

 How can side-channel attack counter measures protect the device?
 How would these countermeasures affect the performance of the system?
 ```

+Side-channel attack countermeasures protect a device by limiting the attack surface that a malicious actor can used to exploit a device.
+Typically, the more computationally heavy the countermeasure is, the more secure it makes the system.
+For example, increasing the shielding around a high EM emanation area is not costly in terms of performance, but can be in terms of pricing and is not as effective as blurring and reducing the radiation via active emitting grids or shrinking the technology.
+At the most expensive level, dual logic comes to mind.
+Dual rail precharge (DRP) turns every NAND gate into two gates with four inputs instead of one gate with two inputs.
+Each gate has both its normal input and its inverse, which makes every gate data-independent and can completely cancel out radiation and make it nearly impossible to use EMA.
+However, it is computationally expensive if done at the software level and very costly to do it at the hardware level.

 ## Question 10: FPGA vs. Microcontroller